justdigital/frost/README.md

 ##Downloading assets

-In some situations, you will need to download physical files from the dynamic site and put them on the static folder.
+In some situations, you will need to download physical files from the dynamic site and put them in the static folder.
 For that, we have created the `--type` option.

   `$ frost --type="asset"`